callahanchris/callahanchris.github.io/source/_posts/2014-10-08-behind-the-scenes-of-the-has-many-active-record-association.markdown

 # => #<House id: 1, surname: "Stark", sigil: "Direwolf", motto: "Winter is coming.", created_at: "2014-10-09 20:05:01", updated_at: "2014-10-09 20:05:01">
 ```

 If we call `stark.characters`, Rails first checks whether `"characters"` is a key in `House`'s `_reflections` hash.
 If so, a new object is instantiated based on the type of this reflection -- in the case of `has_many`, it's an instance of the `ActiveRecord::Associations::HasManyAssociation` class.
 The `association` method then calls `association_instance_set`, passing `:characters` and this instance of `ActiveRecord::Associations::HasManyAssociation` as its parameters.
-This association is then [added to the `@association_cache` instance variable](https://github.com/rails/rails/blob/master/activerecord/lib/active_record/associations.rb#L169):
+This key value pair is then [added to the `@association_cache` instance variable](https://github.com/rails/rails/blob/master/activerecord/lib/active_record/associations.rb#L169):

 ```ruby
 def association_instance_set(name, association)